Bob the typeface

 Strategy

-• Featuring some sort of handwritten, rough feel to highlight the raw emotional aspect
+Expressive, bold typography, featuring some sort of handwritten, rough feel to highlight the raw emotional aspect and featuring a nod to Chinese brush lettering.

 Target Audience